A lot of people ask why do frenchies cost as much as they do, so we decided to share a breakdown.

 You have to constantly watch the mother so she doesn’t accidentally lay on one of her pups and suffocate one not even realizing it.

-The puppies need to be fed every 2 hours around the clock for the 1st couple weeks of their lives.
+The puppies need to be fed every 2 hours around the clock for the first couple weeks of their lives.
 This means you can kiss sleep goodbye for at least 2-3 weeks and if you have a job you better plan to take your vacation during this time!
 If mom’s milk doesn’t come in or she isn’t producing enough milk, which is quite common, you will be tube feeding a litter of pups every 2-3 hours around the clock!
 While feeding the puppies you need to be weighing them individually and making sure they are gaining weight.
 A puppy should gain 1 oz per day for the first couple of weeks.
 If not you need to supplement.

 The average size of a french bulldog litter is only 3-5 puppies So, after the breeder chooses who they are keeping there may only be a few pups available for sale.
 If you do the math on what it cost to get that litter into the world and compare that to the amount of selling a few puppies you will see who is taking the bigger loss and why bulldogs are so expensive!